 Description

-Soehrensia candicans, formerly known as Echinopsis candicans or Trichocereus candicans, is a slow-growing, shrubby cactus with light green, upright to sprawling stems, which have 9 to 11 low ribs lined with clusters of brownish-yellow spines.
-The stems are cylindrical, mostly branching at the base, and can grow up to 24 inches (60 cm) tall and 7.2 inches (18 cm) in diameter.
-The large white areoles are 1.2 inches (3 cm) apart and bear 10 to 12 radial spines and a few central spines.
-The radial spines can measure up to 1.6 inches (4 cm) long, while the central spines can grow up to 4 inches (10 cm) long.
+Soehrensia candicans, formerly known as Echinopsis candicans or Trichocereus candicans, is a slow-growing, shrubby cactus with light green to yellowish-green stems that typically have 9 to 11 low ribs lined with clusters of brownish-yellow spines.
+The stems are cylindrical, upright to sprawling, and mostly branch at the base, growing over 24 inches (60 cm) long and 7.2 inches (18 cm) in diameter.
+The large, white-felted areoles are spaced 0.8 to 1.2 inches (2 to 3 cm) apart, each bearing 10 to 12 radial spines and a few central spines.
+The radial spines can reach lengths of up to 1.6 inches (4 cm), while the central spines can grow up to 4 inches (10 cm) long.

 Hybrids of Soehrensia candicans